-Fermentation of foods like kefir or yogurt increase enzymes and nutrients and adds beneficial probiotics.
+Traditional fermentation of foods increases enzymes and nutrients and adds beneficial probiotics.
 When you are ready to take the plunge and try your hand at it, there is no easier food for fermentation newbies to start with than dairy.
 It is a critical skill to master as most brands of commercial yogurt do not compare to homemade.